SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 On a Chicago-metro deal, I run the gut rehab calc first to decide whether the property pencils overall.
 If the plumbing line on that breakdown is more than ~10% of hard cost, I drop into this calc and tighten the number.
 Square footage from the listing, fixture count from the floorplan, bath count from the photos, and I default the supply material to PEX-A until I see something in the basement that changes my mind.
 Leak flags stay off until the walkthrough.

 Second pass is during the walkthrough.
 I put hands on the supply stubs at the water heater and at any exposed basement run.
-Gray, threaded, magnetic with a screwdriver tip stuck to it — that’s galvanized, and the calc force-promotes whatever scope I picked to full-house repipe.
-Gray plastic with banded fittings (especially on a 1978-95 build year) — that’s polybutylene, and the engine does the same.
+Gray, threaded, magnetic with a screwdriver tip stuck to it — that’s galvanized, and the calculator moves whatever scope I picked up to full-house repipe.
+Gray plastic with banded fittings (especially on a 1978-95 build year) — that’s polybutylene, and it does the same.
 Either flag flipped, and I’m re-baselining the deal on a 5-figure repipe instead of a 4-figure partial.
-The requested-scope dollars get replaced; that’s the move competitor calcs skip, and it’s the move that turns “the listing said updated plumbing” into a number an offer can survive.
+The requested-scope dollars get replaced with the recommended-scope dollars — the number my offer has to survive when “the listing said updated plumbing” meets the systemic risk the property is showing.

 A Michigan tax-deed property I picked up two years back is the cautionary tale here.
 Listing photos showed copper supply at the water heater; walkthrough showed copper for the first six feet, then galvanized everywhere downstream where I hadn’t looked.
 Calc would’ve flagged the same scope promotion the inspector eventually did.
 Now I budget repipes against the calc’s high band with every supply-side flag set before I write the offer, then relax flags only on what the walkthrough actually clears.